michael-pellegrini/technitium_docker/README.md

 Ports 80,443, and 853 are also available for DNS-over-HTTPS and DNS-over-TLS connections.

 Above command creates three volumes named 'config' for server config, 'ssl' for certficates and 'logs' for logs.
-Note: ssl certificates must be in  PKCS #12 certificate (.pfx) format, self-signed signed certifcates may not work.
+Note: ssl certificates must be in  PKCS #12 certificate (.pfx) format, self-signed signed certificates may not work.

 ### Default username 'admin' and password 'admin'